 Recognizing the unacceptable consequences of hunger, United Way of Palm Beach County and the Palm Beach County Board of County Commissioners, backed by a group of 183 organizations, convened the Hunger Relief Initiative and identified the need to create a comprehensive plan to reduce local hunger.
 The Food Research and Action Center (FRAC) and the University of South Carolina (USC) Center for Research in Nutrition and Health Disparities were commissioned to create the Palm Beach County Hunger Relief Plan.
 Since its inception in 2015, United Way of Palm Beach County has worked alongside community partners to address food insecurity in the county.

-View the Palm Beach County Hunger Relief Plan here.
+View the Palm Beach County Hunger Relief Plan by clicking the link.

-The Hunger Relief Capacity and Infrastructure RFP will fund in three categories.
+The Hunger Relief Capacity and Infrastructure Request for Applications (RFA) will fund in two categories.
 The funding categories were chosen based on their ability to promote long-term, sustainable improvements to the hunger relief system in Palm Beach County, as well as needs identified by hunger relief partners and frontline hunger organizations.
 Additional details for the following funding category can be found in the Guidelines:

-All funding requests must be related to improving food access and food operations.
-This grant will NOT fund programs or programmatic support (i.e., weekend backpack programs, food purchase, staffing).
-This grant is to fund long-term, systemic projects that will be sustainable after funding ends.
+All funding requests must be related to improving food access and existing food operations, not for general or overall projects.
+This grant will NOT fund programs or programmatic support (e.g., weekend backpack programs, food purchases, staffing).
+The intention of this grant is to fund immediate needs.
 For more information regarding the Hunger Relief Initiative, please visit the Palm Beach County Hunger Relief page.

 Eligibility: